neuyilan/CCIndex-1.1.2-new/README.md

  ![packing-list](https://cl.ly/1l0v0p0H2Q3W/packing_list.png)

 ##Installation
-Prerequisites: the Hadoop and the HBase environment have been right configured
+Prerequisites: the Hadoop and the HBase environment have been right configured. the hadoop version is hadooop-2.5.1. the hbase version is hbase-1.1.2
 - Copy the file CCIndex-1.1.2.jar to path : *$HADOOP_ENV$/share/hadoop/yarn* . like this:

 ![yarn-jar](https://cl.ly/2j3A1R3F262A/jar_yarn.png)